Getting support if you are a young carer or young adult carer

 - Childline can help anyone under 19 in the UK with any issue they’re going through.
 It offers advice, information and a counselling service.
 You can phone on Freephone 0800 1111, send an email, have a 1-2-1 chat, send a message to Ask Sam and post messages to the Childline message boards.
 Visit the website to find out more.

 - Young Scot is Scotland's national youth information service.
-Visit the website for stories from other young people on their experience of being a carer and get loads of info on caring for someone.
+Visit the website for stories from other young people on their experience of being a carer and get loads of information on caring for someone.

 - Meic is the helpline service for children and young people up to the age of 25 in Wales.
 Freephone: 0808 80 23456 or visit the website for other ways to get in touch.